 TEXT FONT

-It’s completely your choice to pick one from woven patches vs. embroidered patches.
-A buyer only knows what type of patch should look great on fabric, a shirt, jacket, or school uniform.
+Another advantage of woven-made patches is that they keep legibility with a smaller text font.
+If you have a lot of text and need a small patch, they’re absolutely the way to go.
+It’s entirely your choice to select one from woven patches or embroidered patches.
+A buyer only knows what type of patch should look great on fabric, a shirt, a jacket, or a school uniform.